jpace/glark/README.md

         rbw
         txt

-Similarly, this test is also skipped for files whose suffixes are associated with non-text (binary) files:
+This test is also skipped for files with suffixes associated with non-text (binary) files:

         Z
         a